 Bethie Helliwell is a recent First Class BA(hons) Textile Art graduate of Cardiff Metropolitan University.
-Based in Cardiff, originally from Devon and is currently in her final term, of her degree, BA(hons) Textile Art.
-She creates work within the field of installation with elements of performance mainly through audio.
+Based in Cardiff, originally from Devon, she creates work within the field of installation with elements of performance mainly through audio.
 Collaborations with a broad range of creative artists, writers, photographers and performers within a gallery setting and off site-specific works are an important developmental tool.
 She has expanding experience in the project management of creative events and exhibitions, with recent works involving research and curation within the field of Performance Art.

 As part of Plymouth Arts Centre’s exhibition ‘Then there was the sky…”, Helliwell responded to a given sentence “All had doors and windows carelessly open and none showed a light” which also entitled her work.
 This installation consisted of life-sized door installation made from thread and nails, the door was portrayed as slightly open, which intrigued the viewer and allowed them to seek the potentials of an alternative experience beyond the door.

 Her principal endeavor to ‘reveal something personal to the public’ is present in her series of work “When one door closes another door opens”.
 This installation consisted of two panel doors with large oval negative shapes removed.
 The two doors gave Helliwell and the audience two possibilities, with two different outcomes metaphorically attached to them.